Wisdom Conversations

 In 2023, the U.S. Attorney General called loneliness an epidemic with serious consequences for our nation’s health and well-being.
 Over one in two adults report feeling lonely,1 and the impact is most severe among 18-25-year-olds, 61% of whom feel substantial levels of loneliness.2Presenting one of the most serious national public health crises in America’s history, how can we help heal ourselves and each other?
 Let’s come together for this important community event!

-Moderated by Dr. Gerson Moreno-Riaño, president of Cornerstone University, guest panelists will explore different perspectives and Christ-centered solutions for healing loneliness and rebuilding community, including:
+Moderated by Dr. Gerson Moreno-Riaño, president of Cornerstone University, guest panelists explored different perspectives and Christ-centered solutions for healing loneliness and rebuilding community, including:

 - How loneliness and isolation differ across generations.